AndresTorresMartinez/asteroids/README.md

 - Collision detection between player, asteroids, and shots
 - Basic game loop and game over condition

+The main purpose of this project is to demonstrate knowledge of Python, OOP principles and library usage.

 ## How to Run

 1. Make sure you have Python 3 and Pygame installed.